 Businesses of all sizes are migrating to Desktop as a Service (DaaS) offerings.
 DaaS is ideal for small businesses that want to deliver their Windows apps and desktops to their users without having the capital to invest in infrastructure.
 But it’s also suitable for larger organizations looking to provide a simple desktop for a brief period, such as during a merger or acquisition, to accommodate a seasonal workforce or contractors, or as part of their business continuity plan.

-Organizations are also starting to look at Desktop as a Service offerings as their first step to the cloud.
-Industry analysts predict a growing trend of customers moving to DaaS to offload non-essential workloads to the cloud from on-premises infrastructure or provide desktops to frontline workers that only need a simple solution to perform their work.
+Organizations are also looking at Desktop as a Service offerings as their first step to the cloud.
+Industry analysts predict a growing trend of customers moving to DaaS to offload non-essential workloads to the cloud from on-premises infrastructure or provide desktops to frontline workers who only need a simple solution to perform their work.

 Essential Desktop as a Service Features and Benefits

 As you add DaaS to your portfolio, ensure the solutions you select have these key features:

 - Simple deployment: Desktop as a Service enables companies to rapidly deliver apps and desktops to their employees quickly and easily.
 Citrix Managed Desktops, for example, feature an easy-to-use interface that allows administrators to quickly choose and deploy a desktop that meets the needs of each type of employee.

 - Access from any device: Workers can access their apps and desktops from an HTML browser or a simple downloadable application, enabling employees to access their work from a preferred device such as a laptop, tablet, thin client or Chromebook.